 ~/.ssh) in the “virtual” home directory

 provided by the underlying Cygwin environment.
-This is totally fine, though
+This is not a problem, though be

-look for SSH configuration in the actual home directory as well, which is why
+will look for SSH configuration in the actual home directory as well.

 Mutagen is currently only known to work reliably with Bitvise SSH Server on Windows.